Skip to main content

 Bulk Create

 It's recommended to add the event types you are going to use ahead of time.
-You can do it using the scripts in the bulk creating event types section.
+You can do it by importing them from an OpenAPI spec or bulk creating them from code.

 What your users will see